jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 If you're unsure about what a given request does, you may **try blocking it or introducing a huge artificial latency** and see how the website behaves (this is also useful for uncovering unexpected single-point-of-failure dependencies).
 There are countless ways to do it: the _"Request blocking"_ feature of Chrome Dev Tools, the _"AutoResponder"_ (with latency) feature of Fiddler, and _"Block"_ or _"SPOF"_ features of WebPageTest; even an adblocker in any browser will do.

-By knowing which requests are critical for the user experience, and which are secondary, you can better prioritize your optimization work.
+By knowing which requests are critical for user experience, and which are secondary, you can better prioritize your optimization work.
+If possible, [load your scripts asynchronously](https://speedcurve.com/blog/load-scripts-async/) or [using `defer`](https://gist.github.com/jakub-g/385ee6b41085303a53ad92c7c8afd7a6)

 [RequestMap](http://requestmap.webperf.tools/render/181216_GB_9b0d2e1a261ee5401dfd19842cb74570) is a tool that visualizes 3rd-party requests coming from your webapp, and can help uncover long chains of requests that are often bad for performance of the site.